torontoram/Arm-Bicep/README.md

 Azure Policy	Governance	What are the rules?
 Locking	      Governance	Prevent accidental deletion.
 Tags	        Governance	Who is paying for this?
 (Cost Tracking)

+Feature,      Category,Goal
+RBAC,          Identity,Who can do what?
+Azure Policy,  Governance,What are the rules?
+Locking,       Governance,Prevent accidental deletion.
+Tags,          Governance,Who is paying for this?
+(Cost Tracking)